astroprofsmith/intromodern.github.io/_sources/c14applGR.md

-The Big Bang Theory in its entirety extrapolates this currently observed expansion back into the distant past and explores the implication of all the physical distances being much smaller back then.
+The Big Bang Theory in its entirety extrapolates this currently observed expansion back into the distant past and explores the implications of all the physical distances being much smaller back then.
 The further back in time you consider, the denser and hotter the universe was.
 Using the tools of GR, you can model the density and temperature of the universe, and predict what will be happening at